ibmresilient/resilient-python-api/README.md

 change your DNS server or change the server certificate so it matches.
 It is also possible to modify your hosts file temporarily, but that is not a permanent solution.

-## Resilient API Examples (python/examples directory)

-The [examples](examples) directory contains several utilities and examples that make use of the Resilient REST API and the Resilient Action Module.

-For further details, see the `README.md` supplied with each example.